Buyers no longer go the linear route when making purchasing decisions, leaving IT sales managers to review and re-evaluate their sales strategy.

 Remember: coming across as too calculated can leave the prospect with the impression that you are more concerned about the sale than their best interests.
 Being honest and genuine works better and can close sales faster, especially over time with the same client.

 To close sales faster, become intimately familiar with a prospect’s goals and needs by monitoring their activity through their buying cycle and, if possible, directly ask questions and listen carefully to what they say.

 Remember, these prospects are looking to buy.
-The way you present your company and its services will have a direct impact on how quickly you close the resulting sale.
+How you present your company and its services will directly impact how quickly you close the resulting sale.

 What does your IT sales team do to close sales more quickly?
 Do you find it to be particularly effective?
 Let us know your thoughts in the Comments box below.